-For the past few months I have featured students’ rag rug designs in a Student Spotlight section of my fortnightly Rag Rug Inspiration Newsletter (which you can sign up to here if you’d like).
+Since 2017, I have been featuring former students’ rag rug designs in a Student Spotlight section of my fortnightly Rag Rug Inspiration Newsletter (which you can sign up to here if you’d like).
 It seemed a shame that these photos disappeared into the ether once they’d been sent out so I thought I would compile all of them here in a gallery of gorgeousness.
-Their rag rug designs are entirely original and one-0ffs.
+Their rag rug designs are entirely original and one-offs.
 So here they are!

 p.s.
 If you make rag rugs and would like to grace the student spotlight zone, please send your creations over to firstname.lastname@example.org – I absolutely adore getting photos through 🙂